kapulkin/zabbix-api/README.md

 # zabbix-api
-Zabbix API wrapper for Kotlin and hopefully Java too.
+Zabbix API wrapper for Kotlin.

 https://www.zabbix.com/wiki/doc/api

 https://www.zabbix.com/documentation/5.0/manual/api/reference/user/login

+Thanks @enngeevee for original repo with suppoert both for Kotlin and Java

 ## Info
 This package is based on hengyunabc's but: